simonmeusel/MuteSpotifyAds/README.md

 ## Endless private Spotify session

-You can also use this application to enforce a endless private session. **This requires administrative privileges**.
+You can also use this application to enforce a endless private session. **This requires you to grant this application additional priviledges**.
 To enable them, do the following:

 1. Go to `System Preferences` → `Security & Privacy` → `Privacy` tab → `Accessibility` → Enable the check mark next to this application.
 2. Go to `System Preferences` → `Security & Privacy` → `Privacy` tab → `Automation` → Enable the check marks next to this application (for `Spotify` and `System Events`).